solid-contrib/solid-tutorial-angular/chapter2.md

     $location.search('storageURI', $scope.storageURI);
 ```

 Changes the query string to the storage URI so that the clipboard can be bookmarked.
-Putting this all together it is possible to see a demo as follows:
+Putting this all together it should be possible to see a demo as follows:

   [Live Demo](http://melvincarvalho.github.io/clip/)